2025 Core Web Vitals Checklist for Shopify (Free): 10 Quick Fixes That Boost Conversions (No Apps Needed)

 Yes.
 Most image improvements, lazy loading, and JS cleanup are at the theme level.

-How often should I measure?
+How often should I take measurements?

 After each significant change and weekly on mobile.